daniellochner/creature-creator/README.md

 <p align="center"><b><a href="https://www.youtube.com/watch?v=FgXHPeQhEXo">Watch trailer</a> | <a href="https://bit.ly/creature-creator-demo">Try demo (itch.io)</a> | <a href="https://store.steampowered.com/app/1990050/Creature_Creator">Download game (Steam)</a></b></p>

-<p align="center">Create creatures to explore online worlds with friends in this creative multiplayer experience!</p>
+<p align="center">Create your own creatures to explore online worlds with friends and unlock new parts to upgrade your stats and abilities!</p>

-<p align="center">The creator consists of three modes.
-Build mode lets you shape your creature's body and attach customizable parts to it.
-Each part contributes to your overall statistics and may include special abilities!
-Paint mode lets you color your creature's body and attached parts, and change the pattern of your creature's skin.
-Finally, play mode lets you bring your creation to life!</p>
+<p align="center">The creation tool consists of three different modes: build-, paint- and play mode.
+In build mode, you can customize the shape of your creature by manipulating its spine and attach transformable body parts.
+Altering your creature then changes its statistics (e.g., weight, speed, health etc.) and attaching certain body parts gives it special abilities (e.g., flying, swimming, biting etc.).
+In paint mode, you can change the color of your creature’s body and attached body parts, as well as the pattern and texture of your creature’s skin.
+When you’re finished designing your creature, enter play mode to bring it to life!</p>

 ---